1,000+ Opportunities

 Contact us and we will find you the best loan.
 New Construction Services Efficient Technology Accelerator (ETA) Luminaire-Level Lighting Control (LLLC) Minnesota Home Energy Training Air Source Heat Pump Financing Become a Research Participant

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits in Minnesota occupying existing buildings; improvements must have a 2–10 year payback period.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits in Minnesota occupying existing buildings; improvements must have a 2–10 year payback period.
+Confirm the full requirements in the official notice before applying.